(click on contest headings for complete rules and information)

 Scribendo cogito : “I think by writing,” or in effect, “We write to know.”
 What new insights will your reflection on the classics impart?
 Participants in the essay contest study translated passages from classical sources or images from antiquity (or both) on a major aspect of classical civilization.
 Each contestant then writes an expository essay in response to one or more essay prompts.
 No prior preparation is necessary; pencils and paper will be provided.

 Latin authors wrote for the ear as well as for the mind.
-If you revel in the sound of Latin, its eloquent phrases and sonorous cadences, Sight Latin is the event for you.
+If you revel in the sound of Latin — its eloquent phrases and sonorous cadences — Sight Latin is the event for you.
 Contestants study a short passage and then recite it from the page, concentrating on accurate pronunciation and fluent phrasing.
 Sight Latin is offered at four levels (Latin ½, 1, 2, 3+).
 There is no pre-convention preparation for this event, but contestants must register at check-in on Friday evening, and space is limited, with the number of guaranteed spaces allotted to each chapter being proportional to delegation size.
-Note: Beginning with the 2018 convention, WABC JCL will no longer give separate boys’ and girls’ awards in Sight Latin.
-All contestants will compete equally for 1st, 2nd, and 3rd place within their division.

 In nova fert animus mutatas dicere formas corpora: “My mind is bent to tell of bodies changed into new forms.”
 So said Ovid; how about you?
 Craft a new myth using characters and themes from antiquity.
 This contest has three categories, as explained in the contest rules (click on the link above).
-The special theme for 2018 is AMICITIA: Friendship.
+The special theme for 2019 is THE UNDERWORLD.

 The play’s the thing!
 The skit judging will take place behind closed doors on Saturday afternoon.
 Encore performances of the top three skits will be featured in the Saturday evening general assembly.
 Each delegation entering a skit should sign up on Friday evening or Saturday morning of the convention for an open skit-judging slot.
 Slots are first-come, first-served, so skit teams should register as soon as possible once they arrive at the convention and should pick a time which works well for all members.
 Skit teams are urged to be on time for their judging to keep the contest running smoothly.
 N.B.
 Scripts for skits do NOT need to be sent in prior to the convention.